A Kayaking Trip – San Josef Bay to Port Hardy

 Working our way through the Tatnall Reefs in thick fog

-Working our way through the reefs, we approached Skinner Creek, another provincial park campsite, though not really suitable for kayakers due to its exposure to surf.
+Working our way through the reefs we approached Skinner Creek, another provincial park campsite, though not really suitable for kayakers due to its potential exposure to surf.
 There were hundreds of gulls sitting all over the cobble beach.
-Dugald passed them uneventfully looking for a place to land just beyond them, but Heidi and I remained offshore.
-As we waited for Dugald, we spotted a bald eagle approaching the beach.
-The eagle’s low pass created pandemonium as hundreds of gulls took to the air, the entire swarm stampeded out over our kayaks.
+Dugald passed them uneventfully looking for a place to land just beyond them, while Heidi and I remained offshore.
+As we waited for Dugald we spotted a bald eagle approaching the beach.
+The eagle’s low pass created pandemonium as hundreds of gulls took to the air, the entire swarm stampeded out over our kayaks!
 We both ducked as the gull-pocalypse thundered overhead convinced we were going to be caught in a major shit storm!
 Miraculously we escaped unscathed, but what a sight and what a cacophony of sound as these hundreds of gulls circled overhead!!

 Hundreds of Gulls on the beach at Skinner Creek

-A massive flock of Gulls takes to the air after a Bald Eagle flies over the beach at Skinner Creek
+A massive flock of Gulls takes to the air after being spooked by a Bald Eagle flying over the beach at Skinner Creek

 Once we were past Skinner Creek the fog began to thin and burn off creating some beautiful ethereal lighting as the sun rays penetrated the fog shrouded trees on shore and reflected in the glowing emerald green water.
 Shortly after, we stopped for lunch on a beautiful gravel beach and watched as a minke whale cruised by just a few feet off the rocks.